oracle-livelabs/apex/image-semantic-search/intro/introduction.md

 3. Once the application is installed,
     - Follow **Lab 1** to load the ONNX Models to your database.

-    - Proceed to **App Builder homepage**, navigate to **Workspace Utilities > Vector Providers > CLIP TEXT MODEL**.
+    - In the **App Builder homepage**, navigate to **Workspace Utilities > Vector Providers > CLIP TEXT MODEL**.
 In the Vector Provider Details page, select the following:

         - Under Local Embedding: